 - Wire: Also known as grapevine wire, vine wire or pliable twine, you’ll use this as the base of your crown.

 Now that you have the supplies, it’s time to learn the basics of creating a flower crown.
 Remember to think of a theme when choosing your flowers and greenery.
 Will you be using flowers with big blooms and loud colors?
-Or, will you stick to a simpler look by decorating with mostly filler flowers and greenery?
+Or will you stick to a more subdued look by decorating with smaller flowers, or go all-natural with nothing but greenery?

-No matter what design you choose, have fun with it!
-Below we give you the five basic steps you need to create the perfect wedding accessory.
+No matter what design you choose, below are the five basic steps you need to create the perfect wedding accessory.

 With a piece of craft wire, wrap the circumference of your head where you want the crown to sit.
 Make sure that it is not too tight.
 Cut off any excess wire, and form the rest into a circular shape.
 Use your floral tape to tape the circle shut.
 You’ll want to wrap the tape around the wire several times to make sure that it stays.